Research study: Two years after a $1000 payment, refugees were more likely to have grown assets & income

 Improved psychological well-being: The study showed positive effects on psychological well-being and the Refugee Self-Reliance Initiative self-reliance index for recipient households.
 On average, the treatment group at endline scored 0.28 standard deviations higher on the composite psychological well-being index compared to the control group.
 Despite the increase, both the treatment and control groups show signs of depression and moderate stress.

 Increased self reliance: After receiving the transfer, recipients scored 0.13 points higher on the Refugee Self-Reliance Initiative self-reliance index.
-The improvement in self-reliance is driven by having less debt, and smallere, positive increases in employment, housing, and less reliance on assistance.
+The improvement in self-reliance is driven by having less debt, and smaller, positive increases in employment, housing, and less reliance on assistance.

 Of note: around the time payments were beginning, Uganda initiated COVID-19 lockdown protocols, impacting earnings and education.
 At the same time, the World Food Program funding shortfalls forced them to cut the monthly food aid allocation from approximately $8.25 to $5.75 and then further to $5.05.
 This suggests the impact of a $1000 might be even greater in future contexts.